mayadata-io/oep-e2e/testplan/docs/director/dmaas/dmaas.md

 ## DMaaS

-Data Management as a Service provides backups & restore facility to stateful applications.
+Data Management as a Service provides backup & restore options to stateful applications.

 ### TestStrategy
 - Configure DMAAS to provide scheduled backups with mixed types
     - Schedule starts with a full backup
     - Schedule should provide next 23 backups as incremental backups
     - Schedule should run every hour
-    - Schedule should perform 2nd full in the 25th iteration
+    - Schedule should perform the 2nd full backup in its 25th iteration
     - Schedule should be able to backup the stateful application running on cStor volume
     - DMAAS should upload these backups to AWS S3
     - DMAAS should retain the S3 backups for last 3 days